arif98741/laravelbdsms/readme.md

    2. Run command `php artisan migrate`.
 This will create `lbs_log` table in your database
 5. For `file` driver
     1. Change log driver to `log_driver =>'file'` from `config/sms.php`
+6. For `discord` driver
+    1. Change log driver to `log_driver => ['discord']` from `config/sms.php`
+    2. Create an incoming webhook in your discord channel from _Channel Settings > Integrations > Webhooks_
+    3. Put it in your .env as `SMS_LOG_DISCORD_WEBHOOK_URL=https://discord.com/api/webhooks/...`
+    4. Each log arrives as an embed with a small table.
+Credential values are never sent, only the key names
+    5. A missing or unreachable webhook never fails the sms, it is reported in `storage/logs/laravel.log`

 Otherwise, if you want more control, you can use the underlying sender object.
 This will not touch any laravel facade or service provider.